Sexual Harassment Lawyers Protect Workers from Retaliation

 If so, you should promptly notify the appropriate administrative agency or an attorney.
 You may have a retaliation claim in addition to your underlying sexual harassment claim.

-Contact attorneys at Leeds Brown to receive help determining the best way to proceed if you have faced unlawful retaliation in the workplace.
+Contact our attorneys to receive help determining the best way to proceed if you have faced unlawful retaliation in the workplace.
 We have the right mix of experience and dedication to successfully negotiate a fair resolution of your case.
 We can help you to file a timely and comprehensive EEOC charge and guide you through the investigative and lawsuit phases if necessary.